 This has turned most of our lives around and upside down.

-I know I was vaguely aware of it, what it was and the implications.
+Just after Christmas, I was vaguely aware of COVID 19, what it was and the implications.
 I do food demo samples at a major food warehouse where we give you nibbles of food to taste.
-One of my cohorts is from Taiwan but lives in Canada now.

-After Christmas holidays she shared with us what was going on in China and how the “VIRUS” came to be, through the wet markets in Wuhan.
-To her it was extremely obvious that it was going to come to North America.
+After the Christmas holidays, a cohort of mine shared with us what was going on in China.
+It was thought to be through the wet markets in Wuhan.
+To her, it was extremely obvious that it was going to come to North America.
 It did!

 This is when the panic for toilet paper and paper towels happened and the people were jamming up right behind each other, running to beat the guy in front of them walking and literally pushing others out of the way.
 It was not a nice thing to witness.

-Each day I went in there were more and more protocols we had to follow.
-The first was wearing gloves, which we wore when serving samples so that was no big deal and wiping down carts as customers came in.
+Each day at work, there were more and more protocols we had to follow.
+The first was wearing gloves, which was mandatory when serving samples so that was no big deal and wiping down carts as customers came in.
 The big deal was the customers breathing down the back of your neck.

-Then came the personnel distancing of 6 feet apart but customers felt that didn’t mean us.
+Then came the personnel distancing of 6 feet apart but customers felt that didn’t mean between us and them.
 They would come right up a foot away and then get ticked when asked to step back.
 We did not have masks at this point either, only our gloves.

 At that point, it was high risk to be in the stores.
 Now stores provide barriers at the cash, distancing and having customers only going one direction.
 Then we were offered a layoff.
 I took that in a heart beat!